fregocap/fregocap.github.io/_posts/2024-06-22-cauchy-schwarz.md

 The final trick is to fix $$\alpha$$ to be given by $$\alpha=\lVert \mathbf{u} \rVert/\lVert \mathbf{v} \rVert$$, which minimizes the expression on the right hand side (to convince yourself, just take the derivative wrt to $$\alpha$$ and find the $$\alpha$$ that minimizes it) for any non-zero $$\mathbf{u}$$, $$\mathbf{v}$$.
 That finishes the proof.

 ## Conclusion

-The method presented here to prove Cauchy-Schwarz was initially shown in a [blog post by Terence Tao](https://terrytao.wordpress.com/2007/09/05/amplification-arbitrage-and-the-tensor-power-trick/) and highlights geometric and algebraic links of the trick (called amplification) shown.
-Quite trivial, but hopefully useful as well.
+The amplification method, as demonstrated in this proof of the Cauchy-Schwarz inequality, beautifully showcases the geometric and algebraic connections inherent in this technique.
+Originally highlighted in a
+[blog post by Terence Tao](https://terrytao.wordpress.com/2007/09/05/,amplification-arbitrage-and-the-tensor-power-trick/), this approach provides a clear and elegant pathway to understanding the depth and utility of the inequality.
+While seemingly straightforward, the method underscores a powerful concept in mathematical analysis, proving to be both insightful and practical for various applications.